mims-harvard/G-Meta/README.md

 ## Data Processing

-We provide the processed data files for the five real-world datasets used in the paper in this google drive [link](https://drive.google.com/file/d/1TC06A02wmIQteKzqGSbl_i3VIQzsHVop/view?usp=drivesdk).
+We provide the processed data files for the five real-world datasets used in the paper in this google drive [link](https://drive.google.com/file/d/1TC06A02wmIQteKzqGSbl_i3VIQzsHVop/view?usp=drivesdk) and this Microsoft OneDrive [link](https://hu-my.sharepoint.com/:u:/g/personal/kexinhuang_hsph_harvard_edu/EbSj1CehKDtKniKqtICWsScBESs9ldWWcTttGdADnFc6Wg?e=gJhl7c).

 To create your own dataset, you should create the following files and put it under the name below: